Search

 “It stinks where we are on points, but we’ve still got two races left and I don’t personally think we are in a must-win quite yet,” Blaney said.
 “At Talladega, you never know what can happen.
 You can go have a massive points day and be short of the win, but maybe a couple other guys don’t have as good of a points day, and you go into Martinsville maybe in a spot where you could point your way in if you go have another good day short of winning.”

 Blaney is banking on a steady approach to the race weekend and his past success at the 2.66-mile superspeedway.
-He’s a two-time winner at Talladega and is confident that his No. 12 team can capitalize on the unpredictability of the draft this weekend.
+He’s a three-time winner at Talladega and is confident that his No. 12 team can capitalize on the unpredictability of the draft this weekend.
 But the pressure of the Playoffs is always lurking, especially at a track where one mistake, or someone else’s, can erase a season’s worth of work in mere seconds.

 That’s where the mental side comes in.